Yes, there is such a thing as vegan clothes and vegan clothing brands!

 Additionally, companies often outsource leather and animal skin from developing countries where businesses have lower accountability and standards for animal welfare.

 It’s actually surprising how many pieces of clothing contain animal materials.
-Most of us are familiar with the big ones – e.g. leather, fur, and wool – but there are others to look out for as well:
+Of course, most of us are familiar with the big ones like leather, fur, and wool.

 - Down (feathers commonly used to insulate winter jackets)